peng-hf/piano-js/README.md

 - Sounds are preloaded with a loading animation before rendering the piano

 ## Limitations
-- App is not responsive.
-Displaying on mobile screen is not adapted.
+- App is not responsive
 - No keyboard integration for piano keys